offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 If you're confused at this point, don't continue.
 Go back and make sure you understand because in the next section builds on the above content.
 ```

-In addition to the graphical form described above, a breakpoint graph_GR may be represented as permutation_GRs.
-A permutation_GR is a list that represents a chromosome within a genome.
-Since a breakpoint graph_GR has 2 genomes, each genome can be represented as a set of permutation_GRs.
+__PERMUTATION_GR REPRESENTATION__

+A common textual representation of a breakpoint graph_GR is writing out each of the two genomes as a set of lists.
+Each list, referred to as a permutation_GR, describes one of the chromosomes in a genome.

-To convert a genome within a breakpoint graph_GR to a permutation_GR set, simply walk the edges for that genome:
+To convert a chromosome within a breakpoint graph_GR to a permutation_GR, simply walk the edges for that chromosome...

- * Blue edges and synteny edges for the desired genome.
+ * desired genome: blue edges and synteny edges.
- * Red edges and synteny edges for the undesired genome.
+ * undesired genome: red edges and synteny edges.

-Each synteny edge walked is appended to the list with a ...
+Each synteny edge walked is appended to the list with a prefix of ...

- * _\+_ prefix if it's walked from head to tail.
+ * _\+_ if it's walked from head to tail.
- * _\-_ prefix if it's walked from tail to head.
+ * _\-_ if it's walked from tail to head.

 For example, given the following breakpoint graph_GR ...